Custom JavaScript enrichment

 if (myEvent) {

-// the schema of your self-describing event
+// the event schema

 const mySchema = myEvent.data.schema;

-// the custom data in your self-describing event
+// the event data

 const myData = myEvent.data.data;